kwasmich/GLTC/README.md

 ETC is historically derived from another format called PACKMAN which encoded images in 2x4 blocks.
 ETC expands it to use 4x4 blocks.
 So in the first Individual-Mode it is technically identical to PACKMAN while it is not binary compatible.
 Those are two PACKMAN blocks next to each other or on top of each other.
-This _Flipping_ is a new degree of freedom introduced by ETC. The pixels are encoded in column first order as illustrated here:
+This _Flipping_ is a new degree of freedom introduced by ETC. The pixels are encoded in column major order as illustrated here:

  no flip         flip
 +-----+-----+   +---------+